 Do ask questions of other more experienced attendees.
 Stargazers love to talk about their hobby and are usually happy to answer questions.

-Other recent and exciting stargazing events
+Other recent and exciting stargazing and space events

 SpaceX’s Starlink satellite “chain of lights”

 In 2019, SpaceX launched 60 Starlink satellites into orbit.
 The satellites are the first of a planned 12,000-satellite megaconstellation to provide internet access to people on Earth.
 Satellite observers are giddy with excitement.
 The satellites orbit at approximately 273 miles above the Earth.
 As they move across the night sky, they put on a spectacular show for ground observers.
 To the eye, the 60 satellites appear as a “moving train” of moderately faint stars usually visible to the naked eye under a dark, clear sky.
 Initially, the satellites were stretched out in a straight line.
 However, as the satellites revolve around Earth at 90-minute intervals, they should appear less “bunched” together and may get fainter as they are slowly raised to their operational orbits of 342 miles.

 If you would like to try and see the Starlink satellites, you will need to consult an online satellite tracker, such as: SpaceX Starlink Satellites Tracker (findstarlink.com).
 Note: the horizon is 0°, the width of your fist is bout 10°, and the highest point directly overhead is 90° (so 10°-30° and above 50°-60° is high in the sky).
 We occasionally check findstarlink.com and post upcoming sightings in our monthly list above.

 Listed below are all kinds of science and nature events on our calendar in the next 60 days.